-- 8.1 AMATS staff or the Municipality of Anchorage staff (depending on project management responsibility) shall provide a copy of a draft scope of work for consultant services for ADOT&PF review and approval.
-ADOT&PF shall submit that scope of work to ADOT&PF Headquarters staff and to the FHWA for additional review if appropriate.
+- AMATS staff or the Municipality of Anchorage staff (depending on project management responsibility) shall provide a copy of a draft scope of work for consultant services for ADOT&PF review and approval.
+ADOT&PF shall submit that scope of work to ADOT&PF Headquarters staff and to the FHWA with a recommendation for final for additional review and approval if appropriate.
+No Request for Proposals can be issued until FHWA has approved the scope of work.
 If a private consultant is chosen to assist in preparing a pre-solicitation cost estimate for a future contract, that consultant is precluded from responding to the Request for Proposals. - 8.2 The Municipality shall offer the ADOT&PF the opportunity to serve on the selection committee for all proposed contracts.
 The Municipality shall provide eight copies of all Municipal and consultant draft final work products to ADOT&PF for review and comment prior to review and approval by the AMATS TAC and/or AMATS Policy Committee.